julzaza/wildwitchherbs/_posts/2025-07-10-witchy-herbs-for-protection.md

 **Rituals**: Crosses made of rowan and red thread were placed above doors and cradles.

+Mugwort’s sacred status is also recorded in early Anglo-Saxon charm tradition, most notably in the **[Nine Herbs Charm: Healing Magic](/nine-herbs-charm-anglo-saxon/)** — a ritual text invoking nine protective plants through chant and preparation.

 ---

 ## 🜂 Nordic and Norse Witchcraft